 Supply chain management is involved in nearly every aspect of organizational logistics and management.
 Effective supply chain management requires a complete understanding of market analysis, the organization’s industry and the myriad of external industries the organization may depend on, such as marketing, materials sourcing, manufacturing, labor outsourcing, shipping, distribution and direct sales.
 The study of supply chain management is therefore integrated into the many areas of generalized business administration study described above.

-In addition to the inclusion of supply chain management in UWF’s generalized MBA coursework, the program also employs the in-depth study of topics specific to supply chain management.
-Much of this coursework integrates the study of strategic logistical planning, transportation models, and other issues of domestic and global supply chains with real-world, case-based active learning opportunities.
+In addition to including supply chain management in UWF’s generalized MBA coursework, the program also employs the in-depth study of topics specific to supply chain management.
+Much of this coursework integrates the study of strategic logistical planning, transportation models and other issues of domestic and global supply chains with real-world, case-based active learning opportunities.

-UWF’s online MBA with an emphasis on Supply Chain Logistics Management offers candidates a convenient way to earn a degree in a current, specialized and necessary field within the globalized business economy.
-Through this comprehensive study, degree candidates gain the knowledge and real-world experience necessary for pursuing their desired career or moving up in it, whether aspiring to build competitive advantages for their own businesses, get hired as a supply chain logistics manager for a corporation, work for a specialized supply chain logistics company, or apply what they learn to their role in high-level management.
+UWF’s online MBA with an emphasis in Supply Chain Logistics Management program offers candidates a convenient way to earn a degree in a current, specialized and necessary field within the globalized business economy.
+Through this comprehensive study, degree candidates gain the knowledge and real-world experience to pursue or advance their desired career, whether aspiring to build competitive advantages for their own businesses, get hired as a supply chain logistics manager or executive for a corporation or work for a specialized supply chain logistics company.

 Learn more about the UWF online MBA with an emphasis in Supply Chain Logistics Management program.